h5rdly/toke/README.md

 -
 ## 🧠 Fun Facts

 - Using the Rust Crypto backend with jsonwebtoken made the binary around ~1Mb on linux.
 However, RSA decoding was slower than using PyJWT.
+Thus, we switched to aws-lc-rs.